 Our regular presence in UN-Habitat's activities began at WUF7 in Medellin in April 2014, where we organized a networking event, titled “Equity and Equality Opportunities – Cities Think Underground”.
 On September 16, 2014, UN-Habitat and ACUUS signed an MOU to raise awareness of best practices of the sustainable uses of underground space for urban development, in particular for adequate urban drainage management, city planning, and sustainable mobility solutions, among decision-makers, local authorities as well as UN-Habitat staff.
 ACUUS was invited to organize an Urban Lab Session during the opening day of the Urban Thinkers Campus, in preparation of Habitat III, in Caserta, Italy, in October 2014.
 The Session was titled “Advanced Local Energy Planning and Underground Space Utilization: suitable and feasible solution for future sustainable and resilient cities”.
 On October 2015, our Secretary General participated in New York, as a Member of the Working Group 1 "The City We Need (TCWN) 2.0 Drafting Committee”, to the meeting of the WUC 13th steering committee.
 More recently, in February 2018, we hosted another Networking Event in the AFINUA Room at the World Urban Forum 9, in Kuala Lumpur, titled “Cities need underground – Equity and equality opportunities for the New Urban Agenda”.

-A new MOU with UN-Habitat
+A second MOU with UN-Habitat